 Hurricane force winds can destroy buildings and create missiles from loose debris, and these winds can remain at hurricane force well inland.
 If you do not have to evacuate, remember to secure your home and cover your windows before the storm.
 Mobile homes are extremely vulnerable to high winds and should be evacuated regardless of location in Palm Beach County.

 Torrential rains often in excess of 10 inches can cause destructive floods along the coast and well inland.
 It is important that you are aware of your flood zone.
 Remember, your flood zone is not the same as your evacuation zone.
 Evacuation zones are determined by susceptibility to storm surge.
 Flood zones are determined by susceptibility to inland flooding from rising groundwater.
 If your home or street has suffered from flooding in the past, there is a good chance that you are in a flood-prone area.
-View the Palm Beach County’s Flood Zone Information to learn more about flood zones within Palm Beach County.
+View the Public Safety - Emergency Management Know Your Zone to learn more about flood zones within Palm Beach County.